Vision is Much More Than 20/20

 Denver’s Experts for Complex Vision Needs

 It is very common for our patients to have a missed or incorrect diagnosis prior to visiting the Neuro-Vision Therapy Institute.
-The vision services we offer differ from those at a Primary Care Optometrists office because our entire team specializes in complex vision conditions.
-Our expertise starts with Dr. Alexandra Talaber OD, FCOVD, FAAO, who is a double board certified Neuro Optometrist, fellow of the College of Optometrists in Vision Development and the American Academy of Optometry.
+The vision services we offer differ from those at a primary care eye exam because our team specializes in complex vision conditions.
+Our expertise starts with Dr. Alexandra Talaber OD, FCOVD, FAAO, who is a double board certified Neuro Optometrist, fellow of the College of Optometrists in Vision Development, and the American Academy of Optometry.
 Furthermore, our entire Vision Therapist Team consists of experienced, passionate practitioners that are either board certified or in the process of earning their board certification.